Respect Women: Call It Out

-In 2021 the MAV is proud to support Safe and Equal (formerly Domestic Violence Victoria/Domestic Violence Resource Centre Victoria) who is leading Respect Victoria’s campaign this year.
+In 2022 the MAV is again proud to support Safe and Equal who is leading Respect Victoria’s campaign this year.

-The MAV has produced an email signature (.JPG - 140KB) and virtual background (.JPG - 650KB) for use during the campaign.
-An editable version has been sent to all council communications managers to be used if desired.
-For more information on this resource contact email@example.com.
+The MAV has produced an email signature (JPG - 140KB) and virtual background (JPG - 650KB) for use during the campaign.
+For more information on this resource or if you would like an editable version contact email@example.com.

-Coinciding with the international 16 Days of Activism against Gender-Based Violence, Respect Victoria and the MAV have, for two years, delivered the Respect Women: ‘Call It Out’ state-wide initiative.
-This initiative leverages council, NGO and community networks to engage people in conversations through consistent messaging about gender equality and respect, ultimately contributing to the prevention of all forms of gender-based violence.
+Coinciding with the international 16 Days of Activism against Gender-Based Violence, Respect Victoria has undertaken the Respect Women: ‘Call It Out’ state-wide initiative.

 The United Nations international campaign – 16 Days of Activism against Gender Based Violence – takes place each year from 25 November (International Day for the Elimination of Violence Against Women) until 10 December (International Human Rights Day).